 Advance registration is required for adult programs unless otherwise noted.

-Registration for most programs will begin on Tuesday, January 3 at 10am at the Reference Desk (except where noted).
+Registration for most programs will begin on Tuesday, May 1 at 10am at the Reference Desk (except where noted).
 Programs with six-digit code (WIA XXX) can be registered for online (see below).
 Please bring your library card when registering for programs in person.
 West Islip Residents have priority when signing up for cooking and craft programs.
-Out of district patrons may sign up 2 weeks after registration begins.
-Please let us know in advance if you will need an accommodation that will make this event accessible to you.
+Please let us know in advance if you will need an accommodation that will make an event accessible to you.